SpinalHDL/VexRiscvSoftcoreContest2018/README.rst

 .. image:: doc/assets/up5kPerfDiagram.png
   :width: 400

-To explaine a bit, SimpleBusInterconnect is a scala class in which we can specify multiple slave buses and their memory mapping.
+To explain a bit, SimpleBusInterconnect is a scala class in which we can specify multiple slave buses and their memory mapping.
 The first arguement of SizeMapping is the base addresse where the slave should be mapped, and the second argument is over which range.

 slowBus -> DefaultMapping specify that if an master do a memory request which isn't mapped by any accessible slave, the memory request is mapped to the slowBus.